fedy0/avm/README.md

 3. Using the kernel API:
     1. the text data from the internal memory shall be written regularly, 1 word per second, to the kernel log.

-The result should be provided as a git repo with source file and kernel log.
-You are free to choose the Linux kernel release (4.9.x, 5.4.x, 5.18.x, etc) and the target environment (standard Linux desktop, emulated or embedded system).

-If it is your first kernel module, LDD3 is a good place to start.

 ## Download
 You can download the project zip and unzip it or you can clone the project as shown below
 ```bash